apache/cordova-coho/docs/platforms-release-process.md

     for l in cordova-android; do ( cd $l; v="$(grep '"version"' package.json | cut -d'"' -f4)"; if [[ $v = *-dev ]]; then v2="${v%-dev}"; echo "$l: Setting version to $v2"; sed -i '' -E 's/version":.*/version": "'$v2'",/' package.json; fi) ; done

+Note: This command [doesn't actually work](https://issues.apache.org/jira/browse/CB-13809).
+You can also replace `-dev` manually of course.

 Note: In `cordova-android`, also remember to handle the version in `framework/build.gradle`.

 ### Increase version